Citrix-TechSpecialist/Docker-101/Module-3/Exercise-1/Readme.md

 # View the file contents of docker-compose.yml
 nano docker-compose.yml
 ```
-[Here](./scripts/docker-compose.yml) is a copy of the file for reference.
+Here is a copy of the [docker-compose.yml](./scripts/docker-compose.yml) file for reference.
 It is recommended you open it in another tab in your browser to follow along.

 Below are the desired services we want to configure and deploy.

-1: [Webserver A](https://hub.docker.com/r/mayankt/webserver/) that is a static website site
+  1. [Webserver A](https://hub.docker.com/r/mayankt/webserver/) that is a static website site
-2: [Webserver B](https://hub.docker.com/r/mayankt/webserver/) that is a different static website
+  2. [Webserver B](https://hub.docker.com/r/mayankt/webserver/) that is a different static website
-3: [Cloud9 IDE](https://c9.io/) which we will use to write code and execute python scripts to automate configuration of NetScaler CPX.
+  3. [Cloud9 IDE](https://c9.io/) which we will use to write code and execute python scripts to automate configuration of NetScaler CPX.
-4: [NetScaler CPX](https://microloadbalancer.com) a NetScaler in a docker container that share the same API as other NetScaler ADCs.
+  4. [NetScaler CPX](https://microloadbalancer.com) a NetScaler in a docker container that share the same API as other NetScaler ADCs.

 ### Explaining the docker-compose.yml File

-Below are snippets of the `docker-compose.yml` with comments (`#`) per line to explain details of the `key` : `value` pairs describing the desired deployment.
+Below are snippets of the `docker-compose.yml` with comments (`#`) per line with details of the `key` : `value` pairs describing the desired deployment.

 ### Sandbox Network

 With Docker you can define specific container networks.
 In this case we are creating a [bridge network](https://docs.docker.com/engine/userguide/networking/#bridge-networks) specific to deploying only our desired containers to within a SDN boundary internal to the host.

 ```
 networks:                             # This defines that below are settings for docker networks
   sandbox:                            # Name of the network
     driver: bridge                    # The type of network driver to use
     ipam:                             # Details of the network and IP space
       config:                         # Configuration parameters
         - subnet: "192.168.13.0/24" 	# The desired subnet of the docker network
 ```